 It is officially time to start getting your yard and garden ready for the season, but is your body up to the task?
-After a long winter and extended quarantine, you may be at higher risk for injury as you start to engage in physical activity again.
+After a long winter, you may be at higher risk for injury as you start to engage in physical activity again.

-1. Warm up – Just as you would before a workout, warm up 10 minutes prior to gardening.
+1. Warm-up – Just as you would before a workout, warm up 10 minutes prior to gardening.
 This can include a brisk walk or stretches.
+Remember to start slow and progress the level of activity.
 If you begin to garden without preparation for all the bending, twisting, reaching, and pulling that comes along with it, you may find yourself dealing with one or more of the following issues:

 - Muscle soreness